Open Science Days 2025 – program and registration

 16.30 – Poster mingleand reception.

 The program committee invites PhD students, researchers and support staff to present their experiences of engaging in open science at the poster exhibition.
-A call for posters will soon be announced.
-If you already have an idea for a poster about an open science project or initative that you are engaged in, please contact alice.olsson@ub.lu.se
+Read more about the poster exhibition and how to submit a poster here: Call for posters: LU Open Science Days 2025

 Both LU and non-LU contributors are warmly encouraged to apply; a limited number of spots are available for external contributions.